Bubblebitoey/GameOfEarth/README.md

 # Game Of Earth
+*The most efficiently support is `Pixel` with `Android O`*
- - This Game Should run in Pixel or Nexus 6 .
+ - This game may crash when run in Android API 23, 24, 25.
+ - This game efficiently support Device screen around `5.0`.

 # Creator
 |Name|Duty|